OptiGE/eatapebble/README.md

 # eatapebble
-A pebble app to show todays menu from various restaurants at Chalmers University of Technology
+An app for the smartwatch "Pebble" to show todays menu from various restaurants at Chalmers University of Technology